RosterElf Logo UK

 Award requirements for rostering

-Notice periods for roster changes
+• Notice periods for roster changes:

-Minimum engagement periods
+• Minimum engagement periods:

-Availability and preference consideration
+• Availability and preferences:

 How rostering disputes escalate